Sydenham B. Alexander: Career

+Congress

 A Democrat, Alexander was elected to the U.S. House in 1890 and served in the 52nd and 53rd Congresses.
 He did not run for a third term in 1894, but retired to his "Enderly Plantation" estate in Mecklenburg County.
 He served one additional term in the North Carolina Senate in 1901.

 Personal life

 Alexander was married to Pauline Violet Nicholson and was the father of Julia McGehee Alexander.

 Death and legacy

 Alexander finally moved to Charlotte in 1906 and died there in 1921; he is buried in Elmwood Cemetery.

 His distant relatives include Vice President Adlai Stevenson and Senate Minority Leader John Sharp Williams.